The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 On average it will be better to refresh slightly early than let it drop off entirely.
 However, in either case, it is quite possible to have minimal to no loss from an early/late refresh.
 In an ideal environment and planned uptime lengths/killtimes/casting timeline, it is viable to quantify loss in alternative refresh timings compared to the gains they may facilitate for things like weaving for AF1 F3P, movement, or whatever else.

-In a less controlled environment and looking at a more generalized average, it can be worthwhile to refresh even up to around 10 seconds early to facilitate AF1 F3P.
+In a less controlled environment and looking at a more generalized average, it can be worthwhile to refresh slightly early/late to facilitate AF1 F3P.
 This also has the added benefit of not having to refresh in the tighter first half of your Astral Fire phase following the Firestarter proc.
-To stress again, however, it is important to not overly rely on early **High Thunder** refreshes, and they should instead be more considered as a situational alternative to utilize when needed.
+To stress again, however, it is important to not overly rely on early/late **High Thunder** refreshes, and they should instead be more considered as a situational alternative to utilize when needed.

 ## Pre-Manafont Considerations

 With **Manafont** now granting full resources including a **Paradox**, normally we will end up with a spare Firestarter proc pre-**Manafont** that we need to burn in Astral Fire III before we generate a new one with the second **Paradox**.
 While the proc used in Astral Fire III is still fairly solid, it’s not as valuable as it would be otherwise since we cannot use it to enable AF1 F3P.

 This can lead way towards justifying an alternative setup pre-**Manafont** that does not generate this Firestarter proc since it is otherwise “wasted” in Astral Fire III, and can also potentially help adjust alignment for an earlier **Manafont** usage.

+## Additional GIRL Applications

+Beyond simply a recovery option after a panic **Transpose** to prevent dropping Astral Fire, GIRL can be used in place of a regular **Blizzard III** cast.
+By itself, this is a small potency loss, but there are a few use cases for it which can result in a net gain (typically with a weaved **Transpose** usage):

+* Using Transpose at the tail end of an Astral Fire cycle grants Thunderhead a GCD earlier than after casting **Blizzard III**.
+If this results in gaining a DoT tick due to being able to reapply **High Thunder** a GCD earlier, it can end up being a gain.
+This situation most likely will come up if you refresh your **High Thunder** DoT at the start of an Astral Fire phase, since the DoT may fall off before you reenter Umbral Ice normally.
+* A **Paradox** in raid buffs is significantly stronger than a **Blizzard III** in buffs, particularly if casted in Astral Fire III.
+If you’re in a situation with one GCD left before raid buffs fall off, with the ability to weave **Transpose** at the tail end of an Astral Fire phase to use **Paradox**, it can be a good consideration.
+* **Paradox** provides an additional GCD of movement that **Blizzard III** would not grant by itself.
+While not a direct gain, this can be used to extend movement by an extra GCD for a small loss.
+If this results in uptime that you would not get otherwise, it can turn into a gain.

 # **Appendix**